w3c/wai-intro-wcag/index.md

 All requirements ("success criteria") from 2.0 are included in 2.1.
 The 2.0 success criteria are exactly the same (verbatim, word-for-word) in 2.1.

 There are additional success criteria in 2.1 that are not in 2.0.
-They are introduced in [What's New in WCAG 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-21/).
+They are introduced in [[What's New in WCAG 2.1]](/standards-guidelines/wcag/new-in-21/).

 **Content that conforms to WCAG 2.1 also conforms to WCAG 2.0**.
 (This is often called “backwards compatible”.)
 A website that meets WCAG 2.1 should meet the requirements of policies that reference WCAG 2.0.